goggin13/wrestling-stats/README.md

 # README
 * Up Next
+Team Logos
+Add links to team pages
 Wrestlers to watch list (starred wrestlers)
 Sort schedule within a day by "best matches" (sum of ranks asc?)
 Attempt some schedule scraping.
-Or at least list teams to manually scrape Add links to team pages
+Or at least list teams to manually scrape

 * Maybe
 - Only show top ten matchups for two weeks out